simonscmap/cmapdatapipeline/docs/data_ingestion/gallery_examples/geotraces_walkthrough.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Geotraces_Seawater_IDP2021v2 includes 1186 variables which exceeds the limit SQL server allows to be held within a single table.
 Due to the nature of how the data is organized, much of the data is sparse, as not every cruise collected data for each variable.

-An example of the sytax to create a column set for sparse columns is shown below.
+An example of the syntax to create a column set for sparse columns is shown below.
 Not all columns in the full create table script are show here.

 .. code-block:: SQL